zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 A person comes to the edge of the hole you're digging and says: "What the heck are you doing over there?"
 You explain a few things, the person nods agreeably, wishes you good luck, and continues on their merry ways.
 It was an amicable interraction, but could it be better?

-Instead of walking away, the person can instead help the hole grow larger, by picking a site on the edge of it and starting to dig their own patch.
-On occasion, some passerby will realize how awesome your hole digging idea is and join you out of their own initiative, but you can greatly improve the chances of people joining by gifting the curious passerby a shovel and actively asking them to join you.
+Instead of walking away, the person can help the hole grow larger, by picking a site on the edge of it and starting to dig their own patch.
+On occasion, some passerby will realize how awesome your hole digging idea is and join you on their own initiative, but you can greatly improve the chances of people joining by gifting the curious passerby a shovel and actively asking them to help you.
 Some won't be able to, but it's a lot easier to start digging if you already have a shovel in hand.

 If someone on the help channel is asking a question, it's possible your project's learning resources could be improved.
-And best of all, now that you answered the question, that person is most qualified to improve the learning resources in this situation: they both now know the answer and still remember their thinking processes that led to them asking their question.
+Answer the question and then ask that very same person to help improve the learning resources.
+Now that you answered the question, that person is most qualified to improve the learning resources in this situation: they both now know the answer and still remember their thinking processes that led to them asking their question and the eventual understanding of the answer.

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/gift-a-shovel.png" alt="">